sjbennett123/polarlarp/content/current_writeups/get_to_the_choppa/_index.md

 plotline: Reforge Foereaver
 requirements: Open for Business module has been ran

-description: Balor has had a vision of the first shard of Foereaver in the Mausoleum of Fallen Heroes just past a room of black horned monsters in a room with snoring
+description: Balor has had a vision of the first shard of Foereaver in the Mausoleum of Fallen Heroes just past a room of black horned monsters in a room with snoring.
+The players can aquire this piece of Foereaver by going on a special run of the Mausoleam of Fallen heroes.

 synopsis:   The Mausoleum of Fallen Heroes is now open!
 Balor Ironleaf has had a vision of a piece of the Artifact weapon Foereaver in the Dungeon just past “just past a room of black horned monsters” (Floor 3) in a room with loud snoring.
 Balor comes to the players after the opening of the Mausoleum and tasks them with retrieving the shard of Foereaver for the quest to reforge it and will reward them.
 outcomes: